awsdocs/amazon-efs-user-guide/doc_source/creating_alarms.md

 1. Choose **Create Alarm**\.
 This launches the **Create Alarm Wizard**\.

 1. Choose **EFS Metrics** and scroll through the Amazon EFS metrics to locate the metric you want to place an alarm on\.
-To display just the Amazon EFS metrics in this dialog box, search on the file system id of your file system\.
-Select the metric to create an alarm on and choose **Next**\.
+To display only the Amazon EFS metrics in this dialog box, search for the file system ID of your file system\.
+Select the metric to create an alarm on, and choose **Next**\.

 1. Fill in the **Name**, **Description**, **Whenever** values for the metric\.